-Kate talks about her journey to discovering she was a hoarder, what triggers it and how she got support and it led to set up her own support group.
+Kate talks about her journey with hoarding: what triggers it, how she got support and how it led to her setting up a support group.

 All week I had worked to reduce my attachment from a 10 to a seven (10 being that I keep it and one that I can let it go).